Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

 But it's not just the beef plant that attracts immigrants to Moore County, where Cactus is located.

-"There's lots of work all over, not just in the plant," says Rodrigo Gallegos, a 20-year JBS employee, "in the feedlots, the ranches, the dairies.
+"There's lots of work all over, not just in the plant," says Rodrigo Gallegos, a 20-year JBS employee — "in the feedlots, the ranches, the dairies.
 There's all kinds of work for people who don't have papers, and for people who have papers."

 The unlimited availability of work for non-English speakers who are willing to do hard jobs has changed the character of Moore County, which used to be majority white.
-Today, it is 80 percent non-white.
+Today, it is 80% nonwhite.
 Bill Knight runs the local Greyhound station and serves as the GOP chairman.
-While the immigrant workforce is good for selling bus tickets, he says the fact that some foreign-born workers don't assimilate rubs some old-timers the wrong way.
+While the immigrant workforce is good for selling bus tickets, he says, the fact that some foreign-born workers don't assimilate rubs some old-timers the wrong way.

-"The anglo, let's say, feels like they're not welcome in those Spanish stores because [store employees] are accustomed to speaking to the Spanish in Spanish, and not speakin' to us in English," Knight says.
+"The Anglo, let's say, feels like they're not welcome in those Spanish stores because [store employees] are accustomed to speaking to the Spanish in Spanish, and not speakin' to us in English," Knight says.

 But Moore County Judge Rowdy Rhoades says they've come a long way from the days when the county seat of Dumas was raw and racist.